privacy-scaling-explorations/nova-by-hand/part_2.md

 Here, $E$ serves to relax the cross-term effects.
 The scalar $u$ is introduced to adjust for the $r^2$ term and the altered constant in $Z$, ensuring the equation's balance and alignment.

 This modification allows the linear-combinationed vector $Z$, resulting from the folding process, to still satisfy the Relaxed R1CS.
-Note that any instance of a Relaxed R1CS can be resented as R1CS by adopting $u = 1$ and $E = 0$.
-So Relaxed R1CS is still  the property of NP-completeness.
+Note that any instance of a Relaxed R1CS can be represented using R1CS by adopting $u = 1$ and $E = 0$.
+So Relaxed R1CS retains the property of NP-completeness.

 ### 4.1.2 Mathematical Formulation of the Relaxed R1CS
 From the definition of relaxed R1CS, we have: